openzipkin/zipkin/zipkin-server/README.md

 See https://github.com/openzipkin/b3-propagation/issues/6 for the status of known open source libraries on 128-bit trace identifiers.

-See `zipkin.storage.StorageComponent.Builder` for even more details!
+See `zipkin2.storage.StorageComponent.Builder` for even more details!

 ## Running with Docker
 Released versions of zipkin-server are published to Docker Hub as `openzipkin/zipkin`.